Santa Pudenziana: National affiliation with the Philippines

-Pope John Paul II (expressed via Cardinal Camillo Ruini) gave a congratulatory homily to the Filipino peoples at this Basílica in 24 February 2002.
+Pope John Paul II (expressed via the former President of Conference of Italian Bishops, Cardinal Camillo Ruini) gave a congratulatory homily to the Filipino peoples at this Basílica in 24 February 2002.

 By Pontifical decree, Saint Potenciana at this shrine remains a secondary national patroness of the Philippines, in deference to the Blessed Virgin Mary who was accorded a higher title by the decree Impositi Nobis Apostolici by Pope Pius XII in 12 September 1942.
-Since the Jubilee year of 2000, an image of Filipino Saint Lorenzo Ruiz of Manila was also permanently enshrined within the basilica.
+Since the Jubilee year of 2000, an image of Filipino Saint Lawrence Ruiz of Manila was also permanently enshrined within the basilica.